fieldtrip/website/tutorial/headmodel_eeg_fem.md

 {% include /shared/tutorial/headmodel_background.md %}

 {% include markup/info %}
 If an anatomical MRI is not available for your EEG subject, you can consider to use a template MRI or a template head model that is located in the FieldTrip template directory.
-If you do not have an MRI, but if you do have a measurement of the scalp surface (e.g. with a Polhemus tracker), you can use concentric spheres volume conduction model.
+If you do not have an MRI, but if you do have a measurement of the scalp surface (e.g., with a Polhemus tracker), you can use concentric spheres volume conduction model.
 If you do not want to (or cannot) use any realistic information about the brain-surface or the head-shape, you can resort to the single sphere volume conduction model.
 {% include markup/end %}

 ## Procedure